huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

-there are implementations of the `Fn*` traits for pointers, so one can even use a trait object directly with `generic_closure`, e.g. `generic_closure((&|x| { ... }) as &Fn(_))`: so users of higher-order functions can chose themselves which trade-off they want.
+there are implementations of the `Fn*` traits for pointers, so one can even use a trait object directly with `generic_closure`, e.g. `generic_closure((&|x| { ... }) as &Fn(_))`: so users of higher-order functions can choose which trade-off they want themselves.

 All of this flexibility falls directly out of using traits for closures.